ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 # Notes
 Chances are, if you are using these programs, it’s because you are doing the electrochemical etching project, so if you're doing this project after me (after 2024/25).

-The parameters I had the most success with Nickel were the Constant voltage- 0.5 mols of HCL, 4V, 0.5 amps with a threshold of 0.09 amps.
+The parameters I had the most success with Nickel were the Constant voltage- 0.5 mols of HCL, 4V, 0.5 amps with a threshold of 0.09 amps with this parameter i got like sub-100nm radius of curvature.

-For tungsten, I had less time but Constant voltage- 2 mols of NaOH, 9V, 1 amp with a threshold of 0.032 amps.
+For tungsten, I had less time but...
+Constant voltage- 2 mols of NaOH, 9V, 1 amp with a threshold of 0.032 amps, I got like 100nm average radius of curvature.

 If I were you, and if I had more time, I’d experiment with the Constant current setting.
 From my brief experiments, it seemed to have potential and produce smoother tips.

+Lowk this was more a coding project than a lab project, considering how much time I spent doing this instead of being in a Lab XD!
+And all this work to make it look good for a person I don't know XD!

-Other than that, there’s nothing else I can give you!
+Anyway, other than that, there’s nothing else I can give you!
 Anyway, good luck!
 I hope you enjoy this project!
 And book as many sessions as possible.
 You gonna need them.

 Final note, don’t get better tips than me!